 The Malus-Beauregard House Originally built in 1832 as a French Colonial style home for the widow of Guilaume Malus, it was later owned by Rene Beauregard, son of Civil War General P.G.T.
 Beauregard.

-Established by a congressional act in 1864, Chalmette National Cemetery is a significant stop for any visitor to the park.
-Veterans of the Battle of New Orleans and subsequent wars have been laid to rest here.
+4. Chalmette National Cemetery Established by a congressional act in 1864, Chalmette National Cemetery is a significant stop for any visitor to the park.
+Veterans of the Battle of New Orleans and subsequent wars have been laid to rest here

-5. The New Courthouse This Art Deco building is said to have been inspired by a Mesopotamian temple.
+5. Jack F. Rowley Courthouse, 34th JDC This Art Deco building is said to have been inspired by a Mesopotamian temple.
 The design features a limestone exterior with an interior decorated with Italian marble, mahogany paneling, glass chandeliers, and a stained glass window depicting the Battle of New Orleans.
-It also houses one of the largest courtrooms in the state, accommodating about 500 people.

-Torres Park features several playgrounds, gazebos, paddle boat rentals, and a perimeter walking trail.
+It also houses one of the largest courtrooms in the state, accommodating about 500 people 6.
+St. Bernard Government Complex and Sidney D. Torres Memorial Park Torres Park features several playgrounds, gazebos, paddle boat rentals, and a perimeter walking trail.

 7. Fredrick Sigur Civic Center The convention center features a set of ballrooms, as well as a theater-style auditorium that often hosts concerts, entertainment events, and various ceremonies.
-Ideal venue for meetings, banquets, and conventions.
+Ideal venue for meetings, banquets,

 9. De La Ronde Ruins Historic Site De La Ronde Plantation was built around 1805 and was owned by Colonel Pierre Denis de la Ronde of the Louisiana militia.
-When the British invaded, they commandeered the home to be used as temporary headquarters and a makeshift hospital.
+When the British invaded, they commandeered the home to be used as a temporary headquarters and a makeshift hospital.